crigmaid/node-helium/README.md

 The references are the same, but the objects are not!

-# Issues, Bugs, Questions
+# Contact

-Create an issue on this repo, or email us at `nodejs@levyx.com`
+For issues, bugs, or questions, create an issue on this repo, or email us at `nodejs@levyx.com`